Caesars proposes a mediator to speed up bankruptcy deal

 NEW YORK/CHICAGO (Reuters) - The bankrupt operating unit of Caesars Entertainment Corp on Wednesday proposed mediation in its Chapter 11 case, potentially changing the course of the litigious, drawn-out bankruptcy proceedings.

-Angry creditors have accused Caesars of looting the operating unit before its bankruptcy to benefit private equity owners Apollo Global Management and TPG Capital Management, creating a stumbling block for any restructuring deal in the $18 billion bankruptcy.
+Angry creditors have accused Caesars of looting the operating unit before its bankruptcy to benefit private equity owners Apollo Global Management and TPG Capital Management [TPG.UL], creating a stumbling block for any restructuring deal in the $18 billion bankruptcy.

 In a motion filed in the Northern District of Illinois court on Wednesday, Caesars Entertainment Operating Co said it believes a mediator would help creditors reach a compromise.